zio/zio-http/docs/reference/dsl/cookies.md

 ## Signing a Cookie

-The cookies can be signed with a signature:
+The cookies can be signed with a signature.

 - Using `Response#sign`: